bmndc/nokia-leo/README.md

 ![Screenshot of a WebIDE window in which the location of Device Preferences is highlighted in the right pane and the value of devTools.apps.forbiddenPermissions has been emptied](assets/img/devpref.png)

-- If you disabled the Low Memory Killer module, hooray, more tasks can run in background but are prone to crashes.
-[Increasing the swapfile size] prevents that from happening.
 - If you wish to retain privileged permissions after restoring the phone to its unrooted state, before doing so, back up all data, sideload [Luxferre's CrossTweak] then press # to perform a privileged factory reset — this will wipe all data of the phone and let you set up with a privileged session.
 This session will last until an OTA update overrides or you choose to factory reset normally yourself.
 - After rooting, you can spoof SELinux's Enforced status for WhatsApp VoIP by typing these commands one-by-one into the rooted ADB shell.
 This will last until a restart.
 ```console